LemmenAid/Irish-tree-trivia/README.md

 ### Lighthouse

 After validator testing I have used Chrome’s Lighthouse developer tool to check all pages for performance and accessibility.
+Overall I am happy with the outcome.
+However, the performance of the quiz pages varies as you can see in the three examples below.
+I have looked into increasing the performance by optimising the LPC.
+Preloading all images for the ten questions would probably not be an efficient solution, as it could potentially increase the overall load time.
+A more effective solution could be to only preload the next question while the user is answering the current question.

 #### Main Page